 At Aldwyn a big emphasis is placed on having the ability to work out answers to a problem mentally so all age groups have mental maths lessons where these skills are developed at an appropriate level.

 You can improve your maths by trying these games and activities at home.
-Click here .
-Every child has been given a username and password.
-Good luck.
+Ask your child for the username and password.